SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/01-Joins.md

 [slide hideTitle]

 # Cartesian Product

+A **Cartesian Product** in databases is when each row of a table is paired with all the rows from another table.

-The following example will produce a **cartesian** product:
+The following example will produce a cartesian product:

 ```Java
 SELECT last_name, name, AS department_name
 FROM employees, departments;
 ```

-When there is no relationship defined between the two tables, each row in the first table is paired with all of the rows in the second table.

-This is formed when:
+This product of rows occurs because no relationship is defined between the two tables.

+There are two ways to get a cartesian product:

-  - A join condition is omitted
+- If a `JOIN` condition is **omitted**
-  - A join condition is invalid
+- If a `JOIN` condition is **invalid**

-To avoid this, always include a valid **JOIN condition**.

-The result:
+After running the query, we will see the following table:

 | **last_name** | **department_name** |
 | ------------- | ------------------- |